Startr/WEB-Sage.Education-docs/docs/features/sso.md

 :::warning

-If you run Tailscale in the same network context as Open WebUI, then by default users will be able to directly reach out to Open WebUI without going through the Serve proxy.
+If you run Tailscale in the same network context as Sage WebUI, then by default users will be able to directly reach out to Sage WebUI without going through the Serve proxy.
 You will need use Tailscale's ACLs to restrict access to only port 443.

 :::

 ### Cloudflare Tunnel with Cloudflare Access

-[Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/) can be used with [Cloudflare Access](https://developers.cloudflare.com/cloudflare-one/policies/access/) to protect Open WebUI with SSO.
+[Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/) can be used with [Cloudflare Access](https://developers.cloudflare.com/cloudflare-one/policies/access/) to protect Sage WebUI with SSO.
 This is barely documented by Cloudflare, but `Cf-Access-Authenticated-User-Email` is set with the email address of the authenticated user.

 Below is an example Docker Compose file that sets up a Cloudflare sidecar.